 “Sarah is very concise in the way she walks you through everything that she’s thinking.
 She has a great head for business and getting the best out of you.

 You feel like you’re taking that journey next to her.
 She’s not just dictating what needs to be done.
 She explains how she comes up with each little step and each thought.

 It just makes it so much easier to digest, because you’ve seen how she arrives at it.
 It demystifies some of the scarier parts of business.”

-The Altar Electric have gone from strength to strength, and we’ve been so happy to help them on their path to success and world wedding domination.
-We’re super excited to see where these three smart cookies head next.
+The Altar Electric have gone from strength to strength, and I’ve been so happy to help them on their path to success.
+I’m super excited to see where these smart cookies head next.